-HDMI - Use HDMI as the primary video output.
-This setting will ensure that the HDMI output gets the best possible picture quality.
+HDMI 1 - Use HDMI 1 as the primary video output port.
+This setting will ensure that the HDMI 1 output gets the best possible picture quality.
+The dedicated Marvell QDEO video processor will be used unless "Source Direct" for output resolution is selected, in which case the QDEO DE2750 video processor is bypassed.
 Component and composite video output may not be available or may be limited to a lower resolution based on content source limitations.